Kinship & Adoption Navigators

 Do you accept my insurance?

-We accept most private insurance as well as Medicaid and Medicare.
+We accept most private insurance as well as Medicaid.
 Please talk with our office staff to see if your plan is accepted.
 Please check with your insurance provider for the specific details of your plan’s coverage.

 What if I don’t have insurance for mental health care?